- Ekko von Schwichow

 The relationship between Africa and the West is also the subject of The Rape of Shavi (1983), Emecheta’s most unusual work, which takes the author’s interest in race relation to almost fantasy/science-fiction overtones.
 The arrival of a group of Europeans fleeing from nuclear holocaust in the fictional African kingdom of Shavi is the fictional pretext to investigate the infringement of African culture and customs through Western intrusion.
 The violence implied in the title has therefore a more collective and metaphoric meaning than in other Emecheta’s works, as en entire country rather than a single woman is raped.

 Emecheta’s fiction, like many other post-colonial texts, is deeply rooted in the contrasting senses of place and displacement.
 Several of her characters are concerned with the development or recovery of an effective relationship between their selves and the place where they live or where they were born.
 Emecheta’s protagonists are often caught between two worlds to neither of which they fully belong.
 Their sense of self may have been challenged by dislocation resulting from migration, yet the return to the homeland is described as an emotional crisis in Double Yoke, Kehinde and The New Tribe (2000), a most atypical Emecheta’s novel in its focus on Chester, a Nigerian male adolescent adopted by a white English couple.
 The return to Africa signifies the end of Chester’s nostalgic dream to reclaim its African kingdom and brings him into contact with Nigeria’s harsh reality of social and political chaos.
-Tellingly, at the end of the novel, Chester is reunited to his adoptive family and to her fiancée Esther who had warned him before he embarked on his expedition: “You don’t seem ready to accept reality . . .
+Tellingly, at the end of the novel, Chester is reunited with his adoptive family and his fiancée Esther, who had warned him before he embarked on his expedition: “You don’t seem ready to accept reality . . .
 We don’t belong in Africa, we’re British.
 Black British maybe, but this is our home now.”
-To Esther, Chester’s idea to leave for Africa is like “chasing a dream.”
+To Esther, Chester’s idea to leave for Africa is like “chasing a dream”.

 Emecheta’s characterization of her books as being about “survival . . . just like [her] own life,” calls attention to the autobiographical element that pervades them.
 Throughout her prolific literary activity, Emecheta has reproduced her struggle against the social, economic and cultural forces that, according to her, lead to the exploitation of black women.
 Yet, the attempt to translate personal experience into a sociological interpretation of African womanhood, particularly in her first novels, has proved problematic to some critics.
 The heavy reliance of the novelist’s first works on autobiographical elements is thought as compromising an unbiased character analysis.
 In spite of her denunciation of the Western rape of Africa, Emecheta has been faulted for her attitude of offering herself as a model for all African women and for her adoption of seemingly Eurocentric standards in her investigation of African patriarchy and her representations of African males.
 Yet, this challenge to Emecheta’s work is not entirely fair.
 Her later novels, such as The Joys of Motherhood and Kehinde, show more sophisticated narrative techniques and a more complex and contradictory sense of African heritage.
 What emerges from Emecheta’s writings is neither a definite embracement nor a rejection of African customs.
 As far as it is nurturing to women, traditional heritage is celebrated, while damaging prejudices and superstitions are challenged.